Skip to main content

 Yes.
 If the market resolves against your prediction, your contracts expire worthless and you lose the full amount you spent on them.
 Only trade amounts you can afford to lose.

-The main risks include: losing your full position if the outcome goes against you, low liquidity in some markets (which can make it hard to exit at a fair price), slippage on market orders, and reliance on external providers for settlement.
+The main risks include: losing your full position if the outcome goes against you, low liquidity in some markets (which can make it hard to exit at a fair price), slippage on market orders, settlement delays, and reliance on external providers for resolution.
 See the Risks section in the Overview for a full breakdown.

 The regulatory status of prediction markets varies by jurisdiction.
 Jupiter sources markets from Kalshi (CFTC-regulated in the US) and Polymarket.
 Jupiter itself does not operate as a regulated exchange.
 Users are responsible for understanding the legal implications of using prediction markets in their region.